RoboBert12/RoboND-Perception-Project/writeup_template.md

 ![cluster_cloud](./images/cluster_cloud.PNG)

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
-Now that the objects were found, I needed to clasify them.
+Now that the objects were found, I needed to classify them.
 To do this I needed to first get the features of the objects and train a SVM.
 To obtain the object features, I used the sensor_stick model.
 I copied the script that was used to get the features in exercise 3 and modified it.
 I called the new script [capture_features_pr2_100.py](./pr2_robot/scripts/capture_features_pr2_100.py) because I was originally going to capture 100 clouds per image.
 I later revised that to 60.
 I also modified the compute_color_histograms and compute_normal_histograms from the [features.py](./supporting_scripts/features.py) script.
-I added the ability to input the number of bins in the function to make the scripts more versitle.
-After some trial and error, I ended up using 85 bins, that allwed for 3 full values of colors per bin (255/3 = 85).
+I added the ability to input the number of bins in the function to make the scripts more versatile.
+After some trial and error, I ended up using 85 bins, that allowed for 3 full values of colors per bin (255/3 = 85).
 The capture_features_pr2_100 would take the histograms of colors and normals and save them to a file for training the SVM later.
 I went through several iterations in order to get a set that gave me accurate results.
-I tried to balance the number of bins to give enough seperation, but to not be too broad that features were unrecognazable.
+I tried to balance the number of bins to give enough separation, but to not be too broad that features were unrecognizable.
 The capture_features_pr2_100 script was run after the training model was launched.
 In one terminal I executed the following command:

 ```python
 roslaunch sensor_stick training.launch
 ```

-Then in a second terminal I exectued this command to capture the features:
+Then in a second terminal I execute this command to capture the features:
 ```python
 rosrun pr2_robot capture_features_pr2_100.py
 ```

 This output the training set file [pr2_traing_set_60_3bins.sav](./pr2_robot/scripts/pr2_traing_set_60_3bins.sav)

-After geting the inital file, I needed to train it.
-I used a training file that I developed for exercise 3, modifing it slightly.
-I used a linear kernal and was able to achive good results after setting the histogram bins to 85.
+After getting the initial file, I needed to train it.
+I used a training file that I developed for exercise 3, modifying it slightly.
+I used a linear kernel and was able to achieve good results after setting the histogram bins to 85.
 My training file was [train_svm_pr2.py](./pr2_robot/scripts/train_svm_pr2.py) .
 I trained my SVM using the following command:
 ```python
 rosrun pr2_robot train_svm_pr2.py
 ```

-The confusion matricies can be seen below.
-They show that the linear kernal does a good job at identifying the objects.
+The confusion matrices can be seen below.
+They show that the linear kernel does a good job at identifying the objects.

 ![CM_raw](./pr2_robot/scripts/CM_raw.png)
 ![CM_norm](./pr2_robot/scripts/CM_norm.png)